AdobeDocs/experience-platform.en/help/query-service/api/query-templates.md

 solution: Experience Platform
 title: Query Templates API Endpoint
 topic-legacy: query templates
-description: The following documentation walks through the various API calls you can make using query templates for the Query Service API.
+description: This guide details the various API calls you can make regarding query templates using the Query Service API.
 exl-id: 14cd7907-73d2-478f-8992-da3bdf08eacc
 ---
 # Query templates endpoint

 ## Sample API calls

-Now that you understand what headers to use, you are ready to begin making calls to the [!DNL Query Service] API.
-The following sections walk through the various API calls you can make using the [!DNL Query Service] API.
+The following sections describe the various API calls you can make using the [!DNL Query Service] API.
 Each call includes the general API format, a sample request showing required headers, and a sample response.

+See the [UI query templates documentation](../ui/query-templates.md) for information on creating templates through the Experience Platform UI.

 ### Retrieve a list of query templates